Perera, Sikandar Lead Lahore Qalandars To Third PSL Title - UrduPoint

 Shaheen Afridi bowled inspired bowling spells as he claimed three wickets for 24 runs.
 He bagged two important wickets of Chandimal and Hasan Nawaz in his last and seventeenth over of the innings.
 Haris Rauf and Salman Mirza picked a brace as they conceded 41 and 51 runs respectively of their quota of four overs.
 Sikandar Raza and Rishad Hussain bagged one wicket each for 43 and 42 runs.

-Lahore Qalandars had to add Muhammad Akhlaq as concussion substitute for Asif Ali who had a head-on collision with Muhammad Naeem while fielding at mid-wicket in the 12th over of the Quetta innings and had to leave the field.
+Lahore Qalandars had toinduct Muhammad Akhlaq as concussion substitute for Asif Ali who had a head-on collision with Muhammad Naeem while fielding at mid-wicket in the 12th over of the Quetta innings and had to leave the field.

-President Asif Ali Zardari is the chief guest at the final of the PSL X and will give away trophy and prizes to the winning team Lahore Qalandars in a short while.
+Kusal Perera for his match-winning knock was adjudged Player of the Final.
+While other awards were: Best batter of the tournament – Hasan Nawaz (Quetta Gladiators) – 399 runs in 12 matches; Best bowler of the tournament – Abrar Ahmed (Quetta Gladiators) – 17 wickets in 12 matches; Best wicket-keeper of the tournament – Mohammad Haris (Peshawar Zalmi) – 247 runs & 12 dismissals in 10 matches; Best fielder of the tournament – Abdul Samad (Peshawar Zalmi) – Nine catches in five matches; Emerging player of the tournament – Mohammad Naeem (Lahore Qalandars) – 316 runs and seven catches in 12 matches

+Best all-rounder of the tournament – Faheem Ashraf (Quetta Gladiators) – 163 runs and 17 wickets in 12 matches

 Recent Stories